Enjoy the Security of Complete Senior Care

 At Meadowood Senior Living in Worcester Township, Pennsylvania, you’ll enjoy an active, independent lifestyle, with the peace of mind of future care, should it ever be needed.
 Because you have unique health situations and personal preferences, we offer several types of supportive services and care to help you live life to the fullest.

-A variety of rehabilitation therapies to promote a fast, full recovery, including physical, occupational and speech therapies
+A variety of rehabilitation therapies to promote a fast, full recovery, including physical, occupational and speech therapy.

-Assistance with daily activities in our Laurel House personal care residence
+Assistance with daily activities in our Laurel House personal care residences.

-Personalized care for residents living with Alzheimer’s and other dementia
+Personalized care for residents living with Alzheimer’s and other forms of dementia.

 Home Health Services